mui/material-ui/docs/src/pages/utils/transitions/transitions.md

 ---
+title: Transitions React component
 components: Collapse, Fade, Grow, Slide, Zoom
 ---

 # Transitions

+<p class="description">Transition helps make a UI expressive and easy to use.</p>

 Material-UI provides a number of transitions that can be used to introduce some basic [motion](https://material.io/design/motion/)